 Advantages

 The advantages of domain name mapping are pretty clear.
-If you use a CMS, you can take care of the maintenance and update of your domains all in one place.
+If you use a CMS, you can manage all your domain maintenance and updates in one place.
 You’ll save time and money, since all your domains are part of your “domain map”.
 With domain mapping you can also secure several domains that are relevant to your brand.

 The domains won’t just sit around “parked” but can be connected with your main domain.
 That way you can optimize your reach, reach out to new customers, and increase your traffic.
-And it’s also possible to use domain mapping to integrate existing domains into your system without spending a lot on domain switching, WordPress migration or host changes.
+It’s also possible to use domain mapping to integrate existing domains into your system without spending a lot on domain switching, WordPress migration, or host changes.

 Disadvantages